projf/projf-explore/life-on-screen/README.md

 ### Simulation

 This design includes a test bench for the life module.
-You can run the test bench simulation from the GUI under the "Flow" menu or from the TCL console with:
+You can run the test bench simulation from the GUI under the "Flow" menu or from the Tcl console with:

 ```tcl
 launch_simulation
 run all
 ```

-In the waveform view, you should add the `memory[0:71]` object from the `bmp_life` instance, so you can see the simulation update.

 ### Other Xilinx Series 7 Boards